 Architectural Review.
 If an application is not denied in writing within 45 days from the date of receipt of the application, the application shall be deemed approved, unless that delay is the result of a reasonable request for additional information.
 If approvals are willfully avoided or delayed, an association can be penalized up to $1,000.
 (Civ.
 Code § 714(f).)
 Aesthetics are a proper part of the architectural review process, provided it does not significantly increase the cost of the installation.
 (Tesoro v.
 Griffen.)

-Recommendation: Whenever a solar energy system is installed by an owner on a common area roof (or anywhere in the common areas), a covenant should be prepared by legal counsel for signature by the owner and recordation with the County Recorder obligating the owner (and all future owners) to properly maintain the system, repair any damage to the common areas related to or arising from the owner's solar energy system, and indemnifying the association in the event it is sued because of the solar energy system.
+Recommendation: Whenever a solar energy system is installed by an owner on a common area roof (or anywhere in the common areas), a maintenance covenant should be prepared by legal counsel for signature by the owner and recordation with the County Recorder obligating the owner (and all future owners) to properly maintain the system, repair any damage to the common areas related to or arising from the owner's solar energy system, and indemnifying the association in the event it is sued because of the solar energy system.